-This ain't your mama's cranberry sauce.
-It's spiked with aged Kentucky bourbon, citrus and spice making it a winner.
+Aged Kentucky bourbon, citrus and spice make this recipe a winner at our holiday table.
 Watery cranberry sauce is not too appealing on one's plate.
 So, I use cornstarch mixed with a little water to thicken it a bit.
-Another gluten-free thickener is potato starch mixed with water.
-Either one will work here.
-It's my tried and true favorite holiday cranberry sauce....deep, ruby-red, tangy and sweet.
+It's my tried and true favorite holiday cranberry sauce... deep, ruby-red, tangy and sweet.
 My uncle once ate an entire bowl full.
-He kept discretely spooning it on his plate, hoping no one would notice.
+He kept quietly spooning it onto his plate, hoping no one would notice.
 But of course, I did.
+A nurse I work with has to make a double batch because her family loves it so much.
 I think you'll have a hard time resisting it too.

 I bought a nip of Jim Beam Black Label Kentucky Bourbon for this recipe.
-I use two tablespoons of it, giving a pleasant, but not overpowering, bourbon flavor.
-But if you'd like less of a bourbon flavor, use one tablespoon.
+Two tablespoons of it added to the sauce gives a pleasant, but not overpowering, oakey bourbon flavor.
+If you'd like less of a bourbon flavor, use one tablespoon.

 Double this recipe if serving more than 4 or if you want leftovers for sandwiches.

 This recipe is featured on Buzz Feed Food

 - 1 12oz bag of whole cranberries, rinsed and drained